 Project Description

-NIMBY (Nature in My Backyard) is an ongoing series looking at nature in the backyards of Southern Vancouver Island.
+NIMBY (Nature in My Backyard) is a continuing series that explores the natural environment found in the backyards, front yards, and side yards of residential buildings of Southern Vancouver Island.

 Carollyne Yardley.
 Kwetlal (Garry Oak) Squirrel from the NIMBY series, 2025.
 30” diameter Oil on Panel.

-Urbanist groups are active with local government in private and public, yet label local opposition to land use changes as NIMBY (Not In My Backyard), a term used in critiques of public engagement with local government.
+Urbanist groups who are active with local government officials in private and public, also label local opposition to land use changes as NIMBY (Not In My Backyard), a term used in critiques of public engagement with local government regarding local land use.
 The term first surfaced in a February 1979 newspaper article in Virginia’s Daily Press, “agencies need to be better coordinated and the “nimby” (not in my backyard) syndrome must be eliminated.”
 The article is quoting Joseph A. Lieberman, a member of the United States Atomic Energy Commission, addressing nearly 500 health scientists in the Fort Macgruder Conference Centre about how to handle the “nimby” (not in my backyard) opposition to radioactive waste disposal.

 The phrase ‘”not in my back yard”, without the acronym, also appeared in “Hazardous Wastes, an environmental journal discussing the disposal of hazardous waste in Alberta, Canada in February 1980.
 Over time, the use of the word “nimby” went from being used by the energy, mining, and nuclear industry, which seriously out resources its critics, and was adopted by private market housing advocates in connection to residential land use at the municipal level.